MegaManSec/SSH-Snake/SETTINGS.md

 SSH-Snake comes with various configurable strategies (functions) which can be used to discover SSH private keys on a system and discover hosts and destinations to attempt to connect to.
 Sane defaults have been provided, however if you want to perform a scan as thoroughly as possible, then enabling more discovery techniques can help.
 With the exception of one strategy (`find_ssh_keys`), each of these strategies can be toggled off/on.
 Below are details of each of the strategies.

-Detailed explanations of how each of these strategies work can be found in [this blog post](https://joshua.hu/more-fun-with-bash-ssh-and-ssh-keygen-version-differences).
+Detailed technical explanations of how some of these strategies work can be found in [this blog post](https://joshua.hu/ssh-snake-ssh-network-traversal-discover-ssh-private-keys-network-graph).

 ## SSH Private Key Discovery Strategies